RezaRahemtola/near-ai-assistant/README.md

 - What are the different transaction actions on Near?
 - Can I please have an ETHGlobal Brussels NFT sent to me at rezarah.testnet?
 Thanks
 - I want to start using Near, can you send me some tokens on my testnet address random.testnet?
 - I don't understand what this transaction is doing, can you help me?
-The transaction hash is `hash` and it was send by someone.testnet.
+The transaction hash is `hash` and it was sent by someone.testnet.

 ## ⚙️ Installation